zosocanuck/notation-venafi-csp-action/README.md

-# vSign GitHub Action
+# Venafi CodeSign Protect Notation Plugin GitHub Action

-This action enables you to sign and verify container images using `vsign`.
+This action enables you to sign and verify container images using `notation` with Venafi CodeSign Protect using the Venafi notation plugin.
-`vsign` verifies the integrity of the `vsign` release during installation.

 ## Usage